dereking/grest/README.md

    grest new projectName
 ```

-The project will be created at $GOPATH/src/ProjectName
+The project `projectName` will be created at $GOPATH/src/projectName

 # static files
 The directory named "static" is the place which storages the static files.